-- · Tutoring at the Center for Student Success; - · Academic advising; - · Financial aid and related support services; - Library, computers, breakout rooms and study lounges; - · Service learning and career placement; - · Student Life activities; honors programs; athletics; - · Special instructional strategies; and - · Campus View housing.
+- Tutoring at the Center for Student Success; - Academic advising; - · Financial aid and related support services; - · Library, computers, breakout rooms and study lounges; - · Service learning and career placement; - · Student Life activities; honors programs; athletics; - · Special instructional strategies; and - Campus View housing.

-Our desire is for our students to be successful at every level.
+We want our Jackson College students to be successful at every level.
 When you are informed, you are better poised to make appropriate decisions regarding your education and your future.
 You can find detailed information about the institution on our web site.
 If you cannot find the answer that you are looking for, do not hesitate to contact one of our Student Service representatives at any location.
+If you are new to College and uncertain about what is necessary or what it's all about, please don't hesitate to ask.